wbfw109/study-core/environment/README.md

   - Google public DNS are "8.8.8.8" and "8.8.4.4".
 - otherwise, may cause
   - when `apt install` some packages,
     - get Error `Failed to fetch ...
 Connection failed ...
 E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?`.
+  - when use other commands, the process may be stuck such as in poetry.

 ## TO DO (🔍)